-Pokomo farmers 2001 and Orma cattle herders ers Orma e At least 130 people are killed in a string of clashes between Pokomo farmers and Orma, semi-nomadic cattle herders over access to land and river water.
-Ethiop ian Somalis attack a Borana community Ethiop Oromia a boreho Oromia region over ownership of a new ole being drilled on the disputed border en them.
-Three people from the Oromia and Somali village of Kafa are killed and seven injured, and the entire community driven from their homes.
+2001 Pokomo farmers and Orma cattle herders At least 130 people are killed in a string of clashes between Pokomo farmers and Orma, semi-nomadic cattle herders over access to land and river water.

+Ethiopian Oromia and Somali Regions Ethiopian Somalis attack a Borana community in the Oromia region over ownership of a new borehole being drilled on the disputed border between them.
+Three people from the Oromia village of Kafa are killed and seven injured, and the entire community driven from their homes.
+The drilling rig is destroyed, as well. --- ---